camunda/camunda-docs-static/get-started/content/bpmn20/service-task.md

 ---

-In the last section of this tutorial we learn how to invoke a Java Class from a BPMN 2.0 Service Task.
+In the last section of this tutorial we learn how to invoke a Java class from a BPMN 2.0 service task.

 # Add a Service Task to the Process

 Use the Camunda Modeler to add a service task after the user task.
-The service task can be dropped on a sequence flow (see screenshot).
+To do so, select the activity shape (rectangle) and drag it onto a sequence flow (see screenshot).
+Name it *Process Request*.
+Change the activity type to *Service Task* by clicking on it and using the wrench button.

 {{< img src="../img/modeler-service-task1.png" >}}